toysoldier2012/Path-of-programmer/01 后端/01 Java/Quiz/Quizze 1.md

 ### Q 24.
 Which statement is **NOT** true? #anonymousclass

 - [ ] An anonymous class may specify an abstract base class as its base type.
-- [ ] An anonymous class does not require a zero-argument constructor.
+- [x] An anonymous class requires a zero-argument constructor.
 - [ ] An anonymous class may specify an interface as its base type.
 - [ ] An anonymous class may specify both an abstract class and interface as base types.

-> [!note]
->  An anonymous class does not require a zero-argument constructor. is true

 ### Q 25.
 What will this program print out to the console when executed? #linkedlist